Fallen colleagues remembered at National Police Memorial Day

 27 September 2022

+Around 2,000 people attended the event – an annual fixture in the policing calendar.
 Members of the Royal family, who would normally attend, were absent as they are still in mourning for HM Queen Elizabeth II.

 The names of officers who lost their lives over the past year were read out at the event by Liam Kelly, chair of the Police Federation of Northern Ireland.
 They are: PC Daniel Golding, of the Met; PC Craig Higgins, of Greater Manchester Police; PC Alex Prentice, of Northamptonshire Police, and PC Darryl Street, of the Civil Nuclear Constabulary.